ddevec/OhaLLVM/README.md

 The OhaLLVM repository contains a set of LLVM analysis tools including a context sensitive and context insensitive version of Andersen's Points-to analysis, and a backward static slicer.
-These tools were written for LLVM 3.1.
+These tools were written updated for LLVM 7.

 The repository can run these analyses in either traditional mode, or including dynamic run-time information to create a